matiasfha/draft-articles/advanced-typescript.md

 numberOrString = undefined // error
 ```

-It is important to note that this utility is not recursive, if you have a type with a nullable property, the use of the higher `NonNullable` will not affect the property, to do so, you'll need to overwrite the base type/interface
+It is important to note that this utility is not recursive.
+If you have a type with a nullable property, using the higher `NonNullable` will not affect the property.
+You'll need to overwrite the base type/interface to do so.

 ```typescript
 interface UserBase {